mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 </TabItem>
 </Tabs>

 Note the lack of annotations in the Michelson for the storage.
-If the storage does not annotate its properties, the caller must use numeric indexes instead, as the Taquito javascript shows.
+If the storage does not annotate its properties, the caller must use numeric indexes instead, as the Webmavryk javascript shows.

 ## MapWithInitialStorageContract

-Taquito provides a get method of the MichelsonMap on storage of type Map.
+Webmavryk provides a get method of the MichelsonMap on storage of type Map.
 We can only change contract storage by calling the function provided by the contract.
 The main function on this Smart Contract is decreasing the value of the current_stock associated with the key 1.

 #### Entrypoints: